photo hurricane cuba

 000

-PRESENT MOVEMENT TOWARD THE NORTHWEST OR 310 DEGREES AT 10 KT
+PRESENT MOVEMENT TOWARD THE NORTHEAST OR 35 DEGREES AT 11 KT

 WINDS AND SEAS VARY GREATLY IN EACH QUADRANT.
 RADII IN NAUTICAL